abundantRuby/MaxOutreach/README.md

 Hey There 👋

-This Python script automates the process of email outreach for lead generation.
-It leverages Yelp data to identify potential business leads, extracts contact information from their websites, and then sends personalized emails using predefined templates.
+This program automates the process of lead generation and email outreach.
+It scrapes Yelp data using their API to find their web address, scrapes the company website for their contact info, and then sends personalized emails using predefined templates.
 The goal is to streamline the initial communication with potential clients in a scalable and efficient manner.

 ## Features

-- **Yelp Data Extraction**: Gathers business profile URLs from Yelp search results for a specified location and business type.
+- **Yelp Data Scraping**: Gathers company info from their Yelp page
-- **Contact Information Extraction**: Extracts business website URLs from Yelp profiles and further extracts email addresses from those websites.
+- **Company Website Scraping**: Gathers email addresses from the business' website
 - **Email Template Variability**: Utilizes a variety of email templates, ensuring a more natural and personalized outreach experience.
-- **Time Zone Consideration**: Accounts for the recipient's time zone when sending emails to enhance engagement.

-## Prerequisites

-- Python 3.x
-- Required Python packages can be installed using `pip install -r requirements.txt`.
+- **Automated Email Sending**: Sends the emails from multiple addresses using a remote access code and SMTP servers

 ## Configuration

-1. **Yelp API Key**: Replace the placeholder `pMIqEfqQPOncWCYTIDUD...` with your Yelp API key in the `get_listing_urls` function.
+1. **Yelp API Key**: Replace the placeholder `pMIqEfqQPOncD...` with your Yelp API key in the `get_listing_urls` function.
 2. **SMTP Configuration**: Configure your SMTP server settings and Gmail account credentials in the `SMTP_CONFIG` section.
 3. **Email Templates and Subjects**: Customize the email templates and subject lines in the `EMAIL_TEMPLATES` and `SUBJECT_LINES` sections.